-On 03 February 2022, we placed Berlin Hyp AG (Berlin Hyp's Aa2 deposit ratings and senior unsecured debt ratings on review for downgrade, as well as Aa2/P-1 Counterparty Risk Ratings (CRRs) and the a3 Adjusted BCA following the announced acquisition by Landesbank Baden-Wuerttemberg (LBBW, Aa3/Aa3 stable, baa2).
-We further affirmed Berlin Hyp's ba1 Baseline Credit Assessment (BCA), and the A2 junior senior unsecured debt rating, The review for downgrade reflects that Berlin Hyp's ratings will likely be aligned with LBBW's, which are one notch lower.
+We assign Aa2 deposit ratings and senior unsecured debt ratings to Berlin Hyp AG (Berlin Hyp), as well as Aa2/P-1 Counterparty Risk Ratings (CRRs) and an a3 Adjusted Baseline Credit Assessment (BCA).
+These ratings and rating inputs are on review for downgrade because of the planned acquisition by Landesbank Baden-Wuerttemberg (LBBW, Aa3/Aa3 stable, baa21).
+The review for downgrade reflects that Berlin Hyp's ratings will likely be aligned with LBBW's, which are one notch lower.
+We further assign a ba1 BCA and an A2 junior senior unsecured debt rating to Berlin Hyp.

-The ratings reflect the bank's ba1 BCA; four notches of rating uplift, reflecting both parental support from Erwerbsgesellschaft der S-Finanzgruppe mbH & Co.
-KG (SEG) and cross-sector support from Sparkassen-Finanzgruppe (S-Finanzgruppe, Aa2 stable, a2) for now; and the application of our Advanced Loss Given Failure (LGF) analysis to SEG's liabilities, which indicates an extremely low loss given failure and results in three notches of rating uplift, and a one-notch rating uplift resulting from government support, because of Berlin Hyp's membership in systemically relevant S-Finanzgruppe.
+The ratings reflect the bank's ba1 BCA, and four notches of rating uplift, reflecting both parental support from Erwerbsgesellschaft der S-Finanzgruppe mbH & Co.
+KG (SEG) and cross-sector support from Sparkassen-Finanzgruppe (S-Finanzgruppe, Aa2 stable, a22).
+The ratings also reflect the application of our Advanced Loss Given Failure (LGF) analysis to SEG's liabilities, which indicates an extremely low loss given failure and results in three notches of rating uplift, and a one-notch rating uplift resulting from government support, because of Berlin Hyp's membership in systemically relevant S-Finanzgruppe.

 Berlin Hyp's ba1 BCA reflects the bank's exceptionally high concentration risks in commercial real estate (CRE) lending given its highly focused business model, which are partly mitigated by solid capital ratios.
-It also incorporates the bank's improving, but still somewhat elevated leverage, as well as high reliance on confidence-sensitive market funding and substantial asset encumbrance.
+It also incorporates the bank's improving, but still somewhat high leverage, and high reliance on confidence-sensitive market funding and substantial asset encumbrance.